 Software solutions also exist for automatically retrieving data from the web and putting it into an application like Analytica (or Microsoft Excel for the time that it takes to cut the digital umbilical cord).
 It is even possible to ‘scrape’ websites to recover data embedded in images if this is how the source data you need is being presented.
 The scraping or data retrieval can be scheduled to done at regular intervals or can be triggered by a particular IT event (even the reception of an email from your boss!).
 The process can be set up to then transfer the information directly into the Analytica model, run the simulation and generate a result that can automatically be sent back in an email to your boss as well.

-If you’d like to know how Analytica, the business modeling software from Lumina, can help you move business modeling into high gear, then try a thirty day free evaluation of Analytica to see what it can do for you.» Back
+If you’d like to know how Analytica, the business modeling software from Lumina, can help you move business modeling into high gear, then try the free trial of Analytica to see what it can do for you.